OWLETS FRENCH SUMMER CAMP

 (For Summer 2022 flier, click here)

-Dr. Blattner and her team are delighted to announce the second edition of the FRE camp and the inauguration of the Owlets French Camp in June 2019!
+Dr. Blattner and her team are delighted to announce the second edition of the FRE camp and the inauguration of the SPN camp in June 2020!
 Being able to offer a language camp on the FAU Boca Campus is a wonderful addition to the local community.
 FAU is a striving multicultural and multilingual center in South Florida that offers many amenities, which include state of the art electronic classrooms in which the camp will be based.
 Campers will also take advantage of the FAU Olympic size pool and explore other areas of the campus in different occasions.
 It is an exciting opportunity for such young learners to discover a university campus and to take advantage of this vibrant educational setting.

 The Owlets French Camp is an initiative of the Department of Languages, Linguistics, and Comparative Literature at Florida Atlantic University.
 The camp program will provide an opportunity for children ages 5 to 12 to learn and experience French language and culture in a fun, interactive, recreational setting.
 Our mission is to effectively use innovative teaching strategies to meet the learning, emotional and psychological needs of a wide range of diverse learners.
 This summer language camp is designed around different weekly fun themes with a variety of playful and instructional activities that will make learning French an engaging and thrilling experience.
 This camp has been designed for all level of proficiency, but participants will be grouped according to their linguistic abilities (beginners to intermediate/advanced French speakers).
 The curriculum was designed to promote an appreciation of diverse cultures and experiences, and to develop internationally-minded and actively-engaged young citizens.